seap-udea/MontuPython/README.md

-## An indepth example: evolution of pole stars
+## An indepth example: evolution of polar stars

 Choose from database all bright stars that according to [wikipedia](https://en.wikipedia.org/wiki/Pole_star#Precession_of_the_equinoxes) were or will be close to the celestial North pole: